flother/htmltab/docs/usage.md

 Let's you choose the character used to separate fields in the CSV output.
 By default a comma (`,`) is used as the delimiter.
 If you want to use a tab as a delimiter, pass `--delimiter $'\t'` (Bash and Zsh) or `--delimiter (printf '\t')` (Fish).

+The short form of this option is `-e`.

 ### `--version`

 Show the version of HTMLTab you have installed, and exit.